Sports-related traumatic brain injury: Long-term effects

 Receiving multiple concussive incidents has long been known to cause a cumulative effect on the brain.
 It is also known that each successive concussion makes it easier to obtain another concussion in the future.
 Receiving multiple concussions can lead to long-term memory loss, psychiatric disorders, brain damage and other neurological disorders.
 There are no clearly defined guidelines for the retirement of an athlete, but it has been proposed that an athlete who sustains 3 concussive incidents in a single season or has post-concussion symptoms for more than 3 months should consider a lengthy period away from the sport.
 Especially with sports, when multiple concussions are received it is likely that a doctor will advise the player in question to avoid returning to sports where contact is possible.
-Team GB Olympic Champion cyclist, Victoria Pendleton, expressed her extreme relief of retirement after the London Games, citing that she couldn't wait to go on to new ventures in her life and was much happier now that the pressure of competing was no longer a burden.
-However, not all athletes will enter retirement with such ease and willingness, many will struggle with adapting to a "regular life" where they are no longer in the limelight and perhaps in their eyes, become forgotten members of society.
-Sports career termination induces dramatic changes in athletes' personal, social and occupational lives, this can in turn potentially affect individuals cognitively, emotionally and behaviorally.
+A specific research study targeting adolescents provides a slightly different view.
+In a meta-analysis of studies published in 2023 and carried out by Hou et al., it was determined that whereas adolescents who suffered from sports concussion showed cognitive impairment during the acute stage, none of those individuals demonstrated objective cognitive impairment after the injury if there were no repeat injuries.
+Short-term impairments of functions like visual memory and processing speed were found, but recovery time was within weeks.
+Persistent cognitive impairments were only observed in adolescents who had suffered multiple concussions.